Building a Vintage Closet: a few quick notes

 Clothing has an amazing transformative capacity.
 You know the saying, dress for the job you want, not the one you have?
 That goes for personal relationships as well.
 Allow others, professionally and personally, to see in you what you see in yourself.
 Defining your style is as much about who you are striving to be as who you are.
 If you love frilly pink things and low cut necklines, consider whether that fits in with who you want to be, and whether there’s a better way to incorporate those things with the style elements you’ve chosen.
-I’ll write about breaking your own rules soon, and how to do it in a way that doesn’t undermine the choices you’ve already made (in fact, I’m breaking a rule in the photo above).
+I’ll write about breaking your own rules soon, and how to do it in a way that doesn’t undermine the choices you’ve already made (in fact, I break my own rules all the time).
 For now, understand that this process isn’t about covering up who you are or denying yourself things you love, it’s about evolving and aligning your clothing with your personality in a way that feels authentic but also appropriate for your personal and professional life.

 3. I’m no expert.